cpaulik/immich-cleanup/README.md

 ## Scripts

-### `main.py`
+### `stack_primary_asset_lowest_resolution.py`

-Analyzes and updates stack primary assets to use the lowest resolution image as primary, which is optimal for storage efficiency.
+Analyzes and updates stack primary assets to use the lowest resolution image as primary, which is optimal if you've cropped a lot.

 ### `detect_duplicates.py`